braxtechnologies/brax-docs/docs/devices/BraX3/Overview/manual-install-update-os.md

 This guide will walk you through the process of manually installing or updating the OS on your BraX3 device.
 While this is considered an advanced modification, we're sharing a simple how-to guide which can be used by a wider audience to achieve their goal.

-{% include alerts/warning.html content="Manually flashing or updating the OS may brick your device, rendering it unusable.
-By proceeding, you accept full responsibility for any risks involved, including potential data loss or hardware malfunction." %}
+> **⚠️ WARNING:** Manually flashing or updating the OS may brick your device, rendering it unusable.
+By proceeding, you accept full responsibility for any risks involved, including potential data loss or hardware malfunction.

 ## Two Installation Methods